suusanp/stealth-health/m5/prototype.md

   - PrivacyPolicyText.js screen, under the screens/privacyPolicies directory:
     The full text of the Privacy Policy.
-User can navigate back to Personal Page by clicking "Close".
+The user can navigate back to the Personal Page by clicking "Close".

     <img src="PrivacyPolicyText.PNG" title="PrivacyPolicyText.js screen" width="200"/>

   - ProfileManage.js screen, under the screens directory:
-    User can modify their age range, gender, height and weight on this screen.
-User can navigate back to Personal Page by clicking "Save & CLose", which becomes clickable when user makes any change on their profile values, or by clicking "Back" arrow.
+    The user can modify their age range, gender, height and weight on this screen.
+The user can navigate back to their Personal Page by clicking "Save & Close", which becomes clickable when the user makes any change to their profile values, or by clicking the "Back" arrow.

     <img src="ProfileManage.PNG" title="ProfileManage.js screen" width="200"/>

   - UserGoalsPage.js screen, under the screens directory:
-    User can set their fitness goals, any change the user makes on the data fields are automatically saved and updated.
-User can navigate back to the Landing Page by clicking the Back arrow.
+    User can set their fitness goals, and any changes the user makes on the data fields are automatically saved and updated.
+The user can navigate back to the Landing Page by clicking the Back arrow.

     <img src="UserGoalsPage.PNG" title="UserGoalsPage.js screen" width="200"/>

   - SyncPage.js screen, under the screens directory:
-    User can click on the "Watch Sync" Button and navigate to the WatchInputPage screen, user can click on the "Manual Input" Button and navigate to the ManualInputPage screen, or the user can click on the Back arrow and navigate back to the Landing Page.
+    The user can click on the "Watch Sync" Button and navigate to the WatchInputPage screen, the user can click on the "Manual Input" Button and navigate to the ManualInputPage screen, or the user can click on the Back arrow and navigate back to the Landing Page.

     <img src="SyncPage.PNG" title="SyncPage.js screen" width="200"/>

   - ManualInputPage.js screen, under the screens directory:
-    User can input daily health metrics such as steps, bpm, blood pressure, sleep hours, or water intake by the text input.
-User can also add an activity and choose an activity from the drop down menu and select the time of the activity.
-User can navigate back to the SyncPage by clicking "Save & Exit", which becomes clickable when user inputs anything in the text fields, or user can navigate back to the SyncPage by clicking the "Back" arrow.
+    The user can input daily health metrics such as steps, bpm, blood pressure, sleep hours, or water intake by the text input.
+The user can also add an activity by choosing among the activities from the drop-down menu and selecting the duration of the activity.
+The user can navigate back to the SyncPage by clicking "Save & Exit", which becomes clickable when the user inputs anything in the text fields, or the user can navigate back to the SyncPage by clicking the "Back" arrow.

     <img src="ManualInputPage.PNG" title="ManualInputPage.js screen" width="200"/>

   - WatchInputPage.js screen, under the screens directory:
-    User can click "Sync Fitbit Data" to sync their Fitbit to the app.
-User can select the activities they want to upload, and select "Save Data" to save.
-User can navigate back to SyncPage by clicking the "Back" arrow.
+    The user can click "Sync Fitbit Data" to sync their Fitbit to the app.
+The user can select the activities they want to upload, and select "Save Data" to save.
+The user can navigate back to SyncPage by clicking the "Back" arrow.

     <img src="WatchInputPage.PNG" title="WatchInputPage.js screen" width="200"/>

 - **Technical Specifications and Documentation**:
-  All functions inputs and outputs, as well as more descriptive inline comments can be found in the codebase.
+  All functions' inputs and outputs, as well as more descriptive inline comments, can be found in the codebase.

 ## Footnotes